Word equations in linear space: The (known) algorithm

-The intuition is that the algorithm aims at performing those compression operations on \sol U and \sol V and to this end it modifies the equation a bit and then performs the compression operations on $U$ and $V$ (and conceptually also on the solution, i.e.\ on \sol X for each variable $X$).
+The intuition is that the algorithm aims at performing those compression operations on the solution word and to this end it modifies the equation a bit and then performs the compression operations on $U$ and $V$ (and conceptually also on the solution, i.e.\ on \sol X for each variable $X$).
 Below we describe, how it is performed on the equation.

-\subparagraph{Block compression} For the equation $U = V$ and the alphabet \letters{} of letters in this equation for each variable $X$ we first guess the first and last letter of \sol X as well as the lengths $\ell, r$ of the longest prefix consisting only of $a$, called $a$-prefix, and $b$-suffix (defined similarly) of \sol X. Then we replace $X$ with $a^\ell X b^r$ (or $a^\ell b^r$ or $a^\ell$ when $\sol X = a^\ell X b^r$ or $\sol X = a^\ell$); this operation is called \emph{popping $a$-prefix and $b$-suffix}.
+\algblocksc: For the equation $U = V$ and the alphabet \letters{} of letters in this equation (except the ending markers) for each variable $X$ we first guess the first and last letter of \sol X as well as the lengths $\ell, r$ of the longest prefix consisting only of $a$ for some $a \in \Gamma$, called $a$-prefix, and $b$-suffix (defined similarly for some $b \in \Gamma$,) of \sol X. Then we replace $X$ with $a^\ell X b^r$ (or $a^\ell b^r$ or $a^\ell$ when $\sol X = a^\ell b^r$ or $\sol X = a^\ell$); this operation is called \emph{popping $a$-prefix and $b$-suffix}.
 Then we perform the $\letters$-block compression on the equation (this is well defined, as we can treat variables as symbols from outside $\letters$).

-\subparagraph{Pair compression} For the alphabet \letters, which will always be the alphabet of letters in the equation right before the block compression we partition \letters into $\letters_\ell$ and $\letters_r$ (in a way described in detail in Section~\ref{sec:pair-compression-strategy}, but a random partition will do) and then for each variable $X$ guess whether \sol X begins with a letter $b \in \letters_r$ and if so, replace $X$ with $b X$ or $b$, when $\sol X = b$, and then do a symmetric action for the last letter and $\letters_\ell$; this operation is later referred to as \emph{popping letters}.
+\algpairc: For the alphabet \letters, which will always be the alphabet of letters in the equation right before the block compression (again: except the ending markers), we partition \letters into $\letters_\ell$ and $\letters_r$ (in a way described in Section~\ref{sec:pair compression-strategy}) and then for each variable $X$ guess whether \sol X begins with a letter $b \in \letters_r$ and if so, replace $X$ with $b X$ or $b$, when $\sol X = b$, and then do a symmetric action for the last letter and $\letters_\ell$; this operation is later referred to as \emph{popping letters}.
 Then we perform the $(\letters_\ell, \letters_r)$ compression on the equation.

-\subparagraph*{The algorithm} \algsolveeqlin works in \emph{phases}, until a trivial equation (i.e.\ with both sides of length $1$) is obtained: in a single phase it establishes the alphabet $\letters$ of letters in the equation, performs the \letters compression and then repeats: guess the partition of \letters to $\letters_\ell$ and $\letters_r$ (see Section~\ref{sec:pair-compression-strategy}) and perform the $(\letters_\ell,\letters_r)$-compression, until each pair $ab \in \letters^2$ was covered by some partition.
+\algsolveeqlin works in \emph{phases}, until an equation with both sides of length $1$ is obtained: in a single phase it establishes the alphabet $\letters$ of letters in the equation, performs the \letters compression and then repeats: guess the partition of \letters to $\letters_\ell$ and $\letters_r$ and perform the $(\letters_\ell,\letters_r)$ compression, until each pair $ab \in \letters^2$ was covered by some partition.